Want to boost your brand visibility in AI models? Learn about our new GEO services

 Whatever avenue you choose, it’s important that it engages your audience and funnels them to a landing page or includes a CTA that offers a demo or free trial of your product.

-While social media marketing is used majorly by D2C brands and non-tech brands, it can be a great SaaS marketing strategy for SaaS companies.
+Social media marketing is a great SaaS marketing strategy for SaaS companies.

 For example, with the popularity of short-form video content growing in the form of Instagram reels and TikToks, many companies have used this format to educate users and engage them.